ENVIRONMENTAL AND DISEASE CONTROL SPECIALIST

 - Carry a mobile device during business hours.

-- Work outdoors in all weather conditions as well as to work in environments that may involve exposure to fumes, odors, dust, mists, gases, or poor ventilation.
+- Work outdoors in all weather conditions and in environments that may involve exposure to fumes, odors, dust, mists, gases, or poor ventilation.

-- Must wear industry related personal protective equipment (PPE) such as gloves, facemask, face shield, and/or filtering face piece respirator such as N-95 requiring an annual fit test.
+- Must wear industry related personal protective equipment (PPE) such as gloves, facemask, face shield, and/or filtering face piece respirator such as an N-95.

-- Ability to negotiate stairs, work in and around cramped spaces, and stoop and bend.
+- Ability to negotiate stairs, work in and around cramped spaces, stoop and bend.

-- Must be able to transfer objects weighing at least 50 pounds.
+- Must be able to transfer objects weighing up to 10 pounds.

 - Must be willing to occasionally work outside of standard business hours (evenings and weekends) as required by the needs of the department.